surakshitha/car-rental-system/README.md

 # _Car Rental System - GO CARS_ 🚗

-This repository includes code for Car rental management system that allows one to rent any of the available cars in teh catalog.
+This repository includes code for Car rental management system that allows one to rent any of the available cars in the catalog.
-It primarli has two users - _Admin_ and _Customer_.
+It primarliy has two users - _Admin_ and _Customer_.
-The Admin can add and remove cars to be rented, while the customers can rent car(s), make payment(s) and view the rental catalog in the system.
+The Admin can add and remove cars to be rented, while the customers can view the rental catalog, rent car(s) and make payment(s).

 # _Objective:_
-Develop an easy-to-use web-based system that allows customers to register and reserve car online.
+Develop an easy-to-use web-based system that allows customers to register and reserve car(s) online.
-Serves people in multiple use-cases :
+It serves various use-cases:
 * Who don’t own a car yet
 * Who can’t afford a car
-* Who are out of town
+* Who are out of town and intend to travel farther in car
 * Whose cars are damaged or don’t run anymore
 # _Benefits:_
 * Reduces the time, money and labor involved in traditional rental procedures.